FOR ANIMAL USE ONLY

-An aid in the control of cattle salmonellosis caused by Salmonella dublin and Salmonella typhimurium.
+An aid in the control of cattle salmonellosis and calf paratyphoid caused by Salmonella dublin and Salmonella typhimurium.
 After natural challenge with Salmonella, vaccinated animals may develop mild disease but do not shed the organisms.

 Shake before and during use.

 - Before vaccination, the site of vaccination may be cleansed by swabbing with cotton wool dipped in antiseptic.

 - Use needles of appropriate length and gauge i.e. 16-gauge 15 mm.

 Administer 2 mℓ subcutaneously.
 The recommended site of injection is that used for routine injection in cattle i.e. under the skin in the neck.

 - It is recommended that cows should be vaccinated twice with a 2 mℓ subcutaneous injection 3 to 4 weeks apart.

 - A booster dose is given every 12 months.

 - For colostrum protection, vaccinate pregnant cows approximately 8 and 3 weeks before calving.

 - Calves should be fed colostrum from vaccinated cows for at least 5 days after birth.